-Go to www.google.com/business and click on the “Start Now” button located at the top of the page.
+First, go to www.google.com/business and click on the “Manage now” button located at the top right-hand corner of the page.

 If you are logged in with a personal account, you can switch which account is active by clicking on the icon in the top right corner and choosing the Google account you want to use.

-Before creating a listing, Google guides you in searching for your property to see if it is already listed in their Maps database.
+Before creating a listing, Google guides you in searching for your property to see if it is already listed in the Google maps database.

 If the address is already in the system, you can select it from the dropdown after entering the address.